DmitryYerusalimtsev/rocketta/README.md

 # BigGraph + IoT

 The goal is a working PoC which will utilize a power of graph DB for IoT telemetry data.
-Handle OLTP and OLAP requests using OpenTSDB and JanusGraph.
+Handle OLTP and OLAP requests using OpenTSDB and JanusGraph storages.

 Stack: Kafka, KafkaStreams, OpenTSBD, JanusGraph, Spark.